GuidoRocco/Watson-text-to-speech-demo/README.md

 In order to ensure the correct functioning of the application, you need a IBM Cloud account with the following services:

 - A Node-RED instance
-- A Watson Text to Speech service instance.
+- A Watson Text to Speech service instance
+- Microsoft Visual Studio 2015

 You can easily create these services using your Lite Plan.
 Just go to the IBM Cloud Catalog.
 For the Node-RED instance, go to the Boilerplates section and click here: